WriteRead024/GHCP-PythonTesting/project-DToC.md

     The files in the 'PythonUnitTesting' folder explore the Python unit testing frameworks unittest, pytest, and nose.&nbsp; 'doctest' also gets some attention.

+    The "warning" logging feature is also used in some of the unittest files.